nasa/cumulus/docs/deployment/postgres-database-deployment.md

 ---
 id: postgres_database_deployment
-title: Postgres Database Deployment
+title: PostgreSQL Database Deployment
 hide_title: false
 ---

 ## Overview

-Cumulus deployments require an Aurora [PostgreSQL 10.2](https://www.postgresql.org/) compatible database to be provided in addition to the existing DynamoDB/ElasticSearch backend with the eventual goal of utilizing the Postgres database as the primary data store for Cumulus.
+Cumulus deployments require an Aurora [PostgreSQL 10.2](https://www.postgresql.org/) compatible database to be provided in addition to the existing DynamoDB/ElasticSearch backend with the eventual goal of utilizing the PostgreSQL database as the primary data store for Cumulus.

 Users are *strongly* encouraged to plan for and implement a database solution that scales to their use requirements, meets their security posture and maintenance needs and/or allows for multi-tenant cluster usage.